Leaving Storybrooke: In the United Realms

-Some time later, all the realms are united and now part of Storybrooke, hidden away from the rest of the world.
-As Zelena and Henry drive Regina to the palace for a surprise, Zelena reveals that Zorro is the father of Lily, Maleficent's daughter.
-Snow and David surprises Regina with the announcement that the people have voted to elect Regina the leader of the newly united realms, and is joined by Emma, the original Hook and their newborn daughter Hope at the last minute.
+Some time later, all the realms of the magical universe are brought inside Storybrooke's town limits, hidden away from the rest of the world.
+As Zelena and Henry drive Regina to the palace for a surprise, Regina reveals that Zorro is the father of Lily, Maleficent's daughter.
+Snow and David surprises Regina with the announcement that the people have voted to elect Regina the leader of the newly united realms, and is joined by Emma, the original Hook and their baby daughter Hope at the last minute.
 Snow then crowns Regina with the new title of "the Good Queen".
 Regina then gives a speech about second chances and despite what everyone has been through to find their happiness, lives, and stories will continue on.

-After Regina gives her speech with unanimous cheers as Emma, Hook, and Hope look on in support, the camera zooms out of the castle and moves toward Storybrooke, where it shows different parts of town including Granny's Diner, Gold's shop, stores along the main street, and the clock tower.
-The camera soon shows a shot of the town line, where it zooms in on the "Leaving Storybrooke" sign, concluding the episode and the series.
+After Regina gives her speech with unanimous cheers as Emma, Hook, and Hope look on in support, the scene zooms out of the castle and moves toward Storybrooke, where it shows the different parts of the town including Granny's Diner, Gold's shop, stores along the main street, and the clock tower.
+As the series comes to an end, the scene cuts to a shot of the town line, zooming in on the "Leaving Storybrooke" sign.